ibarlet/smogon_unrevealed_predictor/README.md

 All non-team preview generations have a fixed lead for each team.
 There are some pokemon who are disproportionately seen in the lead pokemon slot.
 If pokemon A is seen in the lead slot 60% of the time and pokemon B is teammates with A 30% of the time, we make the assumption that that 30% is independent of A's lead status.
 Therefore, while P(A|B) = 0.3, P(A|B & A_not_lead) which is what we use is equal to 0.3 * (1-0.6) or 0.12.

 ### Checks and Counters Adjustment
 The checks and counters adjustment relies on the idea that in most cases your opponent will attempt to check your pokemon with the most effective check/counter they have on their team.
 Therefore, any pokemon who would be a better counter to yours are unlikely to remain hidden on the opponents team.
-In the data, each pokemon has a pairwise check/counter score functionally a proportion of the time pokemon A is KO'ed or forced to switch out by pokemon B. The formula for this section looks something like P(C|B & A_checked) = P(C|B) * 1-min(0, C_checks_A - B_checks_A)
+In the data, each pokemon has a pairwise check/counter score functionally a proportion of the time pokemon A is KO'ed or forced to switch out by pokemon B. The formula for this section looks something like P(C|B & A_checked) = P(C|B) * 1-min(0, C_checks_A - B_checks_A).

 For example the check/counter data for Zapdos in Gen3 OU could look in part like